-Confidentiality is not maintained where there are child protection concerns, as stated in the

-Children First Act 2015 - Children First: National Guidance for the Protection and Welfare of Children.
+Confidentiality is not maintained where there are child protection concerns, as stated in the Children First Act 2015 - Children First: National Guidance for the Protection and Welfare of Children.

-If you are happy to give your consent to your child being included in the research please sign the Research Consent Form below.
+If you are happy to give your consent to your child being included in the research please sign

+the Research Consent Form below.

-Research Consent Form:
+Research Consent Form: School:

-School:
+Student:

 Parent/Guardian:

-I have read the Information above and give my consent to my son/daughter being involved in
+I have read the Information above an the research in relation to MAP. nd give my consent to my son/daughter being involved in

+Signed: